tyfon7/WeaponCustomizer/README.md

 These options are available in the F12 menu.

+-   Customize Weapons in Raid: Enable the <b>Modding</b> context menu in raid for _unequipped_ weapons.
+Optionally require a multitool.
 -   Step Size: Instead of smooth motion, you can force attachments to move in discreet pixel amounts.
 Note that this is screen pixels, so rotation affects this.
 -   Move Everything: Allows you to move every gun part, including ones that don't make any sense at all.
 Have fun.